for generating high-altitude E1 electromagnetic pulse

 The numbers in parenthesis in the comments below refer to the numbered statements immediately above.

 In above-ground nuclear testing, they did (1) because they had to with the technology that existed then.
-They did (2) because they were trying to maximize the explosive power of the weapon, so they had to have a steel casing that would hold things together for as many milliseconds as possible.
+They did (2) because they were trying to maximize the explosive power of the weapon, so they had to have a thick steel casing that would hold things together for as many milliseconds as possible.
 What little they knew then about EMP was mostly regarded as a nuisance.

-They did (3) whenever they were testing thermonuclear weapons (also known as "hydrogen bombs") because it was the only way they had to trigger the second (thermonuclear) stage.
+They did (3) whenever they were testing thermonuclear weapons (also known as "hydrogen bombs") because it was the only way to trigger the second (thermonuclear) stage.
 It didn't occur to anyone that this first fission explosion would ionize the upper half of the stratosphere, and minimize the EMP from high-altitude explosions.
-Even if they had known this, it is very unlikely that they would have done more single-stage testing since they still regarded EMP as mostly a nuisance (but something possibly useful for detecting nuclear explosions in another country).
+Even if they had known this, it is very unlikely that they would have done more single-stage testing since (at that time) they still regarded EMP as mostly a nuisance (but something possibly useful for detecting nuclear explosions in another country).